dmbdesignpdx/grouped-svg-sprite/home.md

 ## Best of Both Worlds

 Inline <abbr title="Scalable Vector Graphics">SVG</abbr> Sprites work great when the SVG source code is in the actual HTML document.
 The `<use>` is an efficient way to reference the icon you want and call it to display.
-The problem lies in using *external* files for the inline sprite; especially if **a)** you have a huge sprite, and **b)** you are not looking to bloat your HTML document with all that SVG code.
+The problem lies in using *external* files for the inline sprite; especially if **a)** you have a huge sprite, and **b)** you are not looking to bloat your <abbr title="Hypertext Markup Language">HTML</abbr> document with all that SVG code.
 Aside from zero support in Internet Explorer[(1)](#refs), interactivity is limited when using external SVGs as inline SVG sprites.

 Objects, on the other hand, are fantastic when it comes to interactivity and manipulation for an external SVG.
-You have a good amount of control with css that extends down to the individual paths, rects, lines, etc. Compatibility is also better; an `<object>` linking to an external SVG is supported by IE 9+[(2)](#refs)[(3)](#refs).
+You have a good amount of control with CSS that extends down to the individual paths, rects, lines, etc. Compatibility is also better; an `<object>` linking to an external SVG is supported by IE 9+[(2)](#refs)[(3)](#refs).
 The only problem is that you can't implement `<use>` and display the different icons you want from a single SVG file like you can with the Inline SVG Sprite.

 Now if only there was a way to could combine the concept of Inline SVG Sprites with the control of the object element on external SVGs...